 I am the happy owner and heavy user of one of these beauties.
 It is extremely versatile, quick and easy to use, apparently still a favorite among many pros.
-One only has to grip the handle and you can position your camera anywhere within the 180° sphere.
+You only have to grip the handle and you can then position your camera anywhere within the 180° sphere.
 It works very well, whether mounted on a tripod or on a monopod.

 Manfrotto #222 Grip Action Ball Head

 Known in the US as the Bogen 3265

 It comes supplied with a quick release camera plate with secondary safety lock, a built-in bubble level - to which I never pay any attention - and tension adjustment for the grip handle which is very useful to control for heavier cameras, like the Nikon D5, a D850 with battery grip or the Nikon F6 with battery grip.

 With a typical pan-tilt head you first have to worry about the pan angle, then the downwards or upwards tilt and finally with the side inclination.
 With a typical ballhead you have to set the friction knob and if not a pro ballhead, each time you need to change the angle, you need to fumble with the knobs again.